MansLovers/MansLovers/readme.md

 ![Coding Gif](/assets/programmer.gif)

-🎭 I am Nyoman/Adit/Mans - a skilled diver and a bit naughty too.
-I use GitHub to collect databases, mainly for 18+.
-GitHub is just a place to store them, and I'll create a database for games, hopefully. and I'm a big fan of Dika Ardant
+🎭 I am Nyoman, my hobby is coding (WhatsApp Bot) and I really like the internet cafe where I code, I am 17 years old, I'm very stupid when it comes to functions

 ## Technologies I Use